Elementary Licensure Program: B.A. Liberal Arts (CUS)

 Secondary Social Studies Licensure Program: B.A.
 History (CUS)

-The School of Education, in collaboration with the School of Humanities and Sciences and the School of Music, offers Bachelor of Arts, Bachelor of Science, and Bachelor of Music degrees with professional, state-approved teacher licensure programs in Elementary Education (K-6), Secondary Education (7-12; Science, English or Social Studies), Music (K-12), and Special Education: Generalist (K-12+/ages 5-21).
-The School of Education provides a carefully planned sequence of courses and clinical practice in CCU Partnership Schools that leads to effective, standards-based teacher preparation.
+The School of Education in collaboration with the School of Humanities and Sciences and the School of Music offers Bachelor of Arts, Bachelor of Science, and Bachelor of Music degrees with professional teacher preparation programs in elementary education (K-6), secondary (7-12), music (K-12), and special education generalist (ages 5-21).
+The School of Education provides a carefully planned sequence of courses and clinical practicum within the framework of the arts and sciences that leads to teacher licensure.

-Grounded in Christian faith, the School of Education (SoE) prepares teachers from culturally diverse backgrounds with academic and professional expertise for service in public and private schools, locally, nationally and globally.
-Graduates demonstrate academic knowledge, specialized skills, leadership, and a commitment to the academic achievement and lives of children/youth in America and beyond.
+The School of Education prepares teachers, grounded in their Christian faith, with academic and professional expertise for service in public and private schools, locally, nationally and globally.
+Graduates demonstrate academic knowledge, specialized skills, leadership, and a commitment to the academic achievement and lives of children and to education in America.

 Teacher Licensure Programs

-The School of Education teacher licensure programs are state-accredited and include all requirements stipulated by the Colorado Department of Education and the Colorado Department of Higher Education for professional teacher licensure in Colorado K-12 public schools.
-Upon completion of education program requirements at the proficient level, including a passing score on requisite state licensure exams, and graduation from the University, students (teacher candidates) are recommended for Colorado Teacher Licensure awarded by the State of Colorado.
+The School of Education teacher licensure programs are state accredited and include all requirements stipulated by the Colorado Department of Education and Colorado Department of Higher Education for professional teacher licensure in Colorado K-12 public schools.
+Upon completion of education program requirements at the proficient level and graduation from the University, students (teacher candidates) are recommended for Colorado Teacher Licensure awarded by the State of Colorado.

-Teacher licensure programs are performance-based with content, activities, and assessments aligned to the Colorado Teacher Quality Standards, the appropriate Colorado Licensure Endorsement Standards, and the K-12 Colorado Academic Standards.
-Teacher Candidates apply and meet criteria for admission to the School of Education and the specific licensure program.
-In the professional program, Teacher Candidates participate in theoretical coursework, action research, and a minimum of 800-830 school-based, clinical practice hours under a School-Based Teacher who has demonstrated evidence of their effectiveness increasing K-6/7-12 student achievement.
+Teacher licensure programs are performance based with content, activities, and assessments aligned to the Performance Based Standards for Colorado Teachers, the appropriate Colorado Licensure Standards, and the K-12 Colorado Academic Standards.
+Students apply and meet criteria for admission to the School of Education and the specific licensure program.
+In the professional program students participate in theoretical coursework, research, and 800 hours of clinical practicum/internship.

 United States Department of Education Information